Frequently Asked Questions

 - provide additional amenity value.

-Prior to it being confirmed, the preferred design was reviewed by Ngāti Whātua Ōrākei and the Auckland Urban Design Panel, as well as the Waitematā Local Board who were satisfied that it met all the required criteria.
+Prior to it being confirmed, the preferred design was shared with Ngāti Whātua Ōrākei and the Auckland Urban Design Panel, as well as the Waitematā Local Board who were satisfied that it met all the required criteria.

 The National Erebus Memorial has a footprint of approximately 95 square metres.
 View a detailed plan of the site.